 About Us

-'The Birch family are now in their 24th year in providing a collection service for waste farm plastics'
+'The Birch family are now in their 25th year in providing a collection service for waste farm plastics'

-In 1989, Peter & Marilyn Birch read an article in the Farmers Weekly regarding a new national scheme for free collection of waste silage film, crop film etc. from farms for recycling by British Polythene Industries (BPI) in Scotland.
-On contacting the company to have waste taken from their farm, Peter was told there was no collection agent in his area and was given the opportunity to meet with BPI to discuss becoming an agent.
+In 1989, Peter & Marilyn Birch read an article in the Farmers Weekly magazine regarding a new national scheme for free collection of waste silage film, crop film etc. from farms for recycling by British Polythene Industries (BPI) in Scotland.

 Birch Farm